 4. Contamination and Spoilage Risk

-This can be caused by machine failure, power failure, or using the wrong ingredient and many more.
+This can be caused by machine failure, power failure, using the wrong ingredient, and many more.
 Spoilage coverage is necessary to cover such instances that are usually beyond your control.

 5. Cyber Disruption Protection

 With cybercrimes becoming increasingly common it is a risk that can be disruptive and damaging as most machines are automated.
 A food industry might be targeted to obtain important information from files stored in their network.
 They should, therefore, get insurance cover for cyber liability to take care of such attacks that can be informed of hacks or a virus that are hard to predict.